wpilibsuite/frc-docs/source/docs/software/old-commandbased/simple-subsystems.rst

          }
       }

-.. todo:: add link

 Commands provide the timing of the subsystems operations.
 Each command would do a different operation with the subsystem, the Claw in this case.
 The commands provides the timing for opening or closing.
 Here is an example of a simple Command that controls the opening of the claw.
 Notice that a timeout is set for this command (0.9 seconds) to time the opening of the claw and a check for the time in the isFinished() method.
-You can find more details in the article about using commands.
+You can find more details in the article about :doc:`using commands <creating-simple-commands>`.